TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- separate dash logic for reuse in different contexts

+- a hot for wielding a knife and an akimbo knife

+- in case the gui still acts up
+	- always keep this personal deposit open
+	- recalculate hotbar on every round start?

+- autofill all magazines to full on start of each round

+- check windows dll dependencies for determinism

 - Desync issues
+	- order of collisions happening?
+		- probably not
 	- Could it be that the predicted cosm is advanced by mistake instead of the referential one?
 	- Perhaps operator= of the physics system inadvertently modifies something of the world which it copies?
 		- The island only ever exists temporally.